-Prepare for a career as a medical office assistant or specialist in as little as 9 months.
+Prepare for a medical office assistant or specialist career in as little as 9 months.

 Medical office specialists bring order to healthcare settings and help guide patients through the care process.
 They are equipped with business-related skills rather than clinical expertise.
-Our medical office assistant training is designed to prepare you for administrative support roles in health care settings.
+Brightwood College’s Medical Office Specialist diploma/certificate program offers medical office assistant training that is designed to prepare you for administrative support roles in the healthcare field.

 Through our Medical Office Specialist program, you could develop the skills the skills specific to the needs of local health care providers.
 Our classes are structured around interactive lessons and digital activities as well as hands-on lab training.
 This active teaching style can help you gain practical skills and a deeper understanding of medical office administration.

-Through a blend of classroom instruction and lab training, you can receive an in-depth education in medical office administration, including written and spoken communication, office administration, medical transcription, and medical office operations.
+Through a blend of career-focused training, you have the opportunity to receive an in-depth education in medical office administration, including written and spoken communication, front office administration, medical transcription, and medical office operations.

-Our medical office courses include training in the following areas:
+Our medical office assistant courses include training in the following areas:

 As part of the program, you will take an applied medical practice course that allows you to practice billing and coding through virtual health care simulations.
 This course prepares you to apply coding principles, use medical terminology, and work in medical software.
 It’s a hands-on learning experience that can help you gain job expertise.